MuhammadHassanBashir/HOST-STATIC-WEBSITE-IN-GCP-BUCKET-WITH-GCP-LOAD-BALANCER-/README.md

 3- Set index.html as Default: To ensure that visiting the domain would automatically load the index.html page, I configured the bucket's website settings:

     In the Google Cloud Console, I navigated to the Buckets section.
-    I selected the ask-angie-frontend bucket and clicked on Edit website configuration.
+    I selected the ask-angie-frontend bucket and clicked on **Edit website configuration**.
     I specified index.html as the MainPageSuffix and saved the settings.

 **Final Testing**